RevolutionAnalytics/plyrmr/docs/tutorial.md

 ```

-That's not what we wanted and where the size of the data catches up with us.
-In general, the data in Hadoop is always grouped, one way or another.
-It couldn't be otherwise: it is stored on multiple devices and, even if it weren't, we can only load it into memory in small chunks.
-In this specific example, the data is small and to highlight this problem I created a somewhat unreasonable input format that reads the data in unreasonably small chunks, but in mainstream Hadoop application this is the norm.
-So think of the data as always grouped, initially in arbitrary fashion and later in the way we determine using the functions `group`, `group.f` and `gather`.
+That's not what we wanted and that's the where the size of the data cannot be ignored or abstracted away.
+Think of data in Hadoop as always grouped, one way or another.
+It couldn't be otherwise: it is stored on multiple devices and, even if it weren't, we can only load it into memory in small chunks of it at a time.
+In this specific example, the data is small and to highlight this problem I created an input format that reads the data in unreasonably small chunks, but in Hadoop application this is the norm.
+So think of the data as always grouped, initially in arbitrary fashion and later in the way we determine using the functions `group`, `group.f` and `gather` and more.
 These were inspired by the notion of key in mapreduce, the SQL statement and the `dplyr` function with similar names.
 In this case, we computed partial sums for each of the arbitrary groups &mdash; here set to a very small size to make the point.
 Instead we want to group everything together so we can enter:

 ```r